inkVerb/VIP/501-shell/Lesson-06.md

 - *Click the button "Go AJAX!"*
 - *Reload the page again a few times*

-*Note the counter doesn't rise on AJAX, only on reload...*
+*Note the counter doesn't increment on AJAX, only on reload...*

 ***...because AJAX does not reload the page!***